Gainsborough, Lincolnshire: Packaging

 Another area of Gainsborough industry is Rose Brothers, named after William German Rose and Walter Rose, the co-founders.
 In 1893 William Rose invented the world's first packaging machine.
 Two years later it bought the Trentside Works site and started to expand into many other areas, producing items such as starch, razor blades and sweets such as Cadbury's chocolates, its name appearing on the Roses selection.
 The firm produced seaside rock-making machines, cigarette-making machines and bread-slicing and wrapping machines.
 When it closed, A. M. P. Rose bought the confectionery packaging side.
 The Rose Brothers Ground hosted cricket matches.

 By the east bank of the Trent near the railway bridge is a large mill owned by Kerry Ingredients (headquartered in Tralee).

 Wigs, jokes and exhausts

 Gainsborough is the home of two of the largest importers of jokes and novelties into the UK: Smiffy's (formerly known as RH Smith & Sons, founded in 1894), and Pam's of Gainsborough, a smaller firm founded in 1986.
-Smiffy's were the only wigmaker left in the UK until December 2008, when bulk production moved to the Far East and over 35 jobs were lost.
-The firm has set its future goals on a more mature fancy dress and party market.
+Smiffy's were the only wigmaker left in the UK until December 2008, when bulk production moved to the Far East, and over 35 jobs were lost.

 Another local business is Eminox, founded in 1978.
 It started by building replacement exhausts for the local bus company, then expanded into manufacturing large stainless steel exhaust systems for buses and commercial vehicles.
 It also builds low-emission catalytic systems for the London low emission zone.